mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/customer-churn.md

 ## Pre-requisites

-First, make sure you have succesfully installed MindsDB.
+First, make sure you have successfully installed MindsDB.
 Check out the installation guide for [Docker](/deployment/docker/) or [PyPi](/deployment/source/) install.
 Second, you will need to have mysql-client or DBeaver, MySQL WOrkbench etc installed locally to connect to MySQL API.

 ## Database Connection